Education support plans

 - what help and support you will need to reach your education goals.

 You will be involved in developing a plan when:

-- your school is told that you have been placed in out-of-home care with a foster or kinship carer, or in a residential placement.
+- your school is told that you have been placed in care with a foster or kinship carer, or in a residential placement.

 - you move schools.

 A support plan meeting to discuss and develop your plan is arranged between yourself and your:

 - parents or family members (only with your permission)

 During the support plan meeting, you can talk about: